Acton Electronics Recycling Services

 What Neighborhoods Do We Serve Throughout Acton, MA?

-• West Acton Village: Characterized by older single-family homes and narrow streets, requiring careful navigation for electronics drop-off.
-Residents often utilize the Transfer Station due to limited curbside options.
+- West Acton Village: Characterized by older homes and narrow streets, requiring careful scheduling for electronics drop-off and consideration of parking limitations near the transfer station.